Hyun Bin: Relationship and marriage

 On January 1, 2021, Hyun's agency confirmed that he had been in a relationship with actress Son Ye-jin, his co-star in The Negotiation and Crash Landing on You.
 They began dating in 2020.

 On February 10, 2022, Hyun and Son announced their engagement in letters posted on their social media accounts.
 They married in a private ceremony on March 31, 2022, attended by their families and close friends.
-On June 27, 2022, Son announced that she was pregnant with the couple's first child, and she gave birth to a son on November 27, 2022.
+On June 27, 2022, Son announced that she was pregnant with the couple's first child, and she gave birth to a son, named Kim Woo-Jin on November 27, 2022.